Physiology 001 - Introduction to Human Physiology » Summer 2021 » Exam 2

 C. A very large amplitude action potential in the motor neuron causes a very strong contraction in the skeletal muscle cell.

-D. Multiple action potentials in the motor neuron cause a sustained contraction.
+D. A single action potential in the motor neuron causes a sustained contraction.

 E. Repeated action potentials from the motor neuron summate into a sustained depolarization of the motor end plate, causing a sustained contraction.